 No

-Please rate your interaction with the NWS for decision support on each of the following using a 10 point scale, where 1 means Poor and 10 means Excellent:
+Please rate your interaction with the NWS for decision support on each of the following using a 10 point scale, where 1 means Poor and 10 means Excellent (11=not applicable):

 Accessibility.
 If the score is less than 7, please explain.
 (Capture)